Course code: PSP40818 Certificate IV in Auslan

 - Training will be provided in an immersive Auslan environment

-Students may have gained Auslan fluency from a range of formal and informal networks including formal accredited or non-accredited training, colleagues, family, friends, community or other affiliations.
-To achieve PSP40818 Certificate IV in Auslan without having previously completed 22075VIC Certificate II in Auslan & 22077VIC Certificate III in Auslan, you must RPL PSP20218 Certificate II in Auslan & PSP30218 Certificate III in Auslan, contact us before enrolling to discuss.
+For RPL students who have not previously completed Certificate II in Auslan & Certificate III in Auslan, you must RPL PSP20218 Certificate II in Auslan & PSP30218 Certificate III in Auslan before being eligible to enrol in to PSP40818 Certificate IV in Auslan, please contact us before enrolling to discuss.

 ON SUCCESSFUL COMPLETION STUDENTS SHOULD: